 ii) Interest income is recognized on a time proportion basis taking into account the amount outstanding and the

 applicable interest rate.
-Interest income is included under the head “other income-" in the statement of profit
+Interest income is included under the head “other income-" in the statement of profit and

-and loss.
+loss.

-iii) Revenue accrued, but not due at the end of financial year is recognized on proportionate completion basis in
+iii) Revenue accrued, but not due at the end of financial year is recognized on proportionate completion basis in profit &

-profit & Loss Account as per AS-7.
+Loss Account as per AS-7.

 h) Investments:

-Current Investments are valued at cost or market price whichever is lower and in the absence of market
+Current Investments are valued at cost or market price whichever is lower and in the absence of market quotation, cost

-quotation, cost price is adopted.
+price is adopted.
 Long Term I nvestments are valued at cost.

-i) R&D Expenditure:
+I) R&D Expenditure:

 Capital expenditure is included in the fixed assets and depreciation as per Company’s policy.

-Revenue expenditure is charged to profit & loss account of the year in which they are incurred and included in
+Revenue expenditure is charged to profit & loss account of the year in which they are incurred and included in the

-the respective heads of expenditure.
+respective heads of expenditure.

 j) Borrowing Costs:

-Borrowings costs that are directly attributable to the acquisition of qualifying assets are capitalized as part of
+Borrowings costs that are directly attributable to the acquisition of qualifying assets are capitalized as part of cost of such

-cost of such asset.
-A qualifying asset is one that necessarily takes substantial period of time to get ready for
+asset.
+A qualifying asset is one that necessarily takes substantial period of time to get ready for intended use.
+All other

-intended use.
-All other borrowing costs are charged to revenue.
+borrowing costs are charged to revenue.

 k) Cash Flow Statement:

-The Cash Flow Statement has been compiled with and is based on the Balance Sheet as at 31st March, 2024
+The Cash Flow Statement has been compiled with and is based on the Balance Sheet as at 31st March, 2024 and the

 l) Accounting for Taxes on Income:

-Current Tax: Provision for Current Income Tax is made on the basis of the taxable income for the year as
+Current Tax: Provision for Current Income Tax is made on the basis of the taxable income for the year as determined in

-determined in accordance with the provisions of Income Tax Act, 1961.
+accordance with the provisions of Income Tax Act, 1961.

-Deferred Tax: Deferred income tax is recognized, on timing differences, being the difference between taxable
+Deferred Tax: Deferred income tax is recognized, on timing differences, being the difference between taxable income

-subsequent periods.
-The tax effect is calculated on the accumulated timing differences at the year end based on
+tax effect is calculated on the accumulated timing differences at the year end based on tax rates and laws.
+Enacted or

-tax rates and laws.
-Enacted or substantially enacted as of the Balance Sheet date.
+substantially enacted as of the Balance Sheet date.

 m) Impairment of Assets:

-The management assesses using external and internal sources whether there is any indication that an asset
+The management assesses using external and internal sources whether there is any indication that an asset may be

-flow expected to arise from the continuing use of the asset and its eventual disposal.
-The provision for
+arise from the continuing use of the asset and its eventual disposal.
+The provision for impairment loss is made when

-impairment loss is made when recoverable amount of the asset is lower than the carrying amount.
+recoverable amount of the asset is lower than the carrying amount.